Is your Mac compatible with macOS Mojave?

 - In the Overview tab, you’ll see the Mac model and year.

-The macOS Mojave requirements mean that it won’t be as widely available as High Sierra.
-The current macOS is compatible with iMacs and MacBooks from 2009 onwards.
-For those older machines, High Sierra is where the road ends, unfortunately.
+The macOS Mojave requirements mean that it isn't as widely available as High Sierra.
+Unfortunately, for those older machines, High Sierra is where the road ends.

 How much disk space will I need for macOS Mojave?

 macOS Mojave will require around 4.8GB of free space, although the more space you have, the better, especially if you plan on installing new apps from the overhauled Mac App Store.